dhdb19/m3400_elites/paper/3_theory.typ

+#let pre_cite(..args, prefix: none) = {
+  if prefix == none {
+    cite(..args)
+  } else {
+    show "(": [(#prefix ]
+    cite(..args)
+  }
+}

+// Irrationality
+In his seminal article,

+#pre_cite(<edwards-1954>, prefix: none, supplement: none)

+In his seminal study, #cite(<staw-1976>, form: "prose") observed that participants, when faced with an investment decision will

+#cite(<staw-1976>, form: "prose", supplement: "p.
+27") puts it, "intuitively, one would expect individuals to reverse decisions or to change behavior which results in negative consequences".
+Beyond

+The rational choice literature suggests that #pre_cite(<downs-1957>, prefix: "e.g.", supplement: none)

+// Definition escalation of commitment
 Within the logic of rational choice theory, escalation of commitment refers to the irrational decision to allocate additional resources to one decisional alternative over another
-Investment decisions = "situations in which resources are allocated to one decisional alternative over others" @Staw1976[p.
+Investment decisions = "situations in which resources are allocated to one decisional alternative over others" @staw-1976[p.
 28]

 Prospect theory: "Loss-framed decisions (which include escalation decisions) leading to loss-aversion, and thus risk-seeking behavior (in this case further expenditures)"" @sleesman-2012[p.
 544]